klaytn/klaytn-docs/docs/dapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.getMaxPriorityFeePerGas([callback])
 ```

-Returns a suggestion for a gas tip cap for dynamic fee transactions in peb.
+Returns a suggested gas tip cap for dynamic fee transactions in peb.
 Since Klaytn has a fixed gas price, this returns the gas price set by Klaytn.

 **Parameters**